-1. Who is this text addressed to? a. researchers b. parents and teenagers C. general public 2.
-The clinical psychologist a. partially solved considers the problem b. simple c. complicated 3.
-Who is to blame for the problem? a. lack of regulation enforcement b. teenagers c. parents 4.
-The roots of the problem a. alcohol is part of our tradition lie at the fact that b.
-Greek society is rather tolerant c. alcohol is essential to economic boost 5.
-What does the word this a. alcohol consequences in the third paragraph refer to? b. businesses and states c. aspects related to alcohol consumption 6.
-What is the writer's conclusion a. the state should take measures about the issue? b. there is a need to raise awareness c. school education should be improved make people obey a law
+1. Who is this text addressed to? a. researchers

+b. parents and teenagers

+c. general public

+2. The clinical psychologist a. partially solved

+considers the problem b. simple

+c. complicated

+3. Who is to blame for the problem? a. lack of regulation enforcement

+b. teenagers

+c. parents

+4. The roots of the problem a. alcohol is part of our tradition

+lie at the fact that b.
+Greek society is rather tolerant

+c. alcohol is essential to economic boost

+5. What does the word this a. alcohol consequences

+in the third paragraph refer to? b. businesses and states

+c. aspects related to alcohol consumption

+6. What is the writer's conclusion about the issue? a. the state should take measures

+b. there is a need to raise awareness

+c. school education should be improved